Tiffanirice23/can-of-books-frontend/README.md

 ### How will you approach each other and the challenge of building an application knowing that it is impossible for two people to be at the exact same place in understanding and skill level?

-If one person understand a concept more, then explain it to the other!
+If one person understands a concept more, then explain it to the other!
 Don’t take things personally.